Yashe2024/Microsoft-Power-BI/9.Maven Analytics Rail Challenge/README.md

 Understanding these patterns allows for better resource allocation and scheduling to accommodate peak demand periods.

-#

-**This project is the result of over 10+ days of hard work, and I invite you to 👍 like, share, and connect with me on [LinkedIn](https://www.linkedin.com/in/saddam-ansari-dataanalyst/).**

-I hope scrolling through this project provides you with insightful understanding.

-Thank you for taking the time to view my project.

-#

-## How you can help me:

-I've successfully completed over 55 Power BI projects, all showcased in my [Novypro portfolio](https://www.novypro.com/profile_projects/saddamansari).
-You're all invited to visit my portfolio and explore these amazing projects!

-**Additionally, I'm currently seeking internship or entry-level opportunities.
-If you have any opportunities available or need a freelance Power BI project completed, please connect with me on LinkedIn.**

-Looking forward to connecting with you all!

-#

 ### Created and Presented by-